The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Introduction

-Yet Susskind and Zhao are aware that \cite{Susskind}: \begin{quote} “The operations we’ve described would be very hard to do, if not impossible, for real black holes, but we can imagine laboratory settings where similar things may be possible.
-Suppose that in our lab we have two non-interacting large shells of matter, each of which has been engineered by condensed matter physicists to support conformal field theories [CFT] of the kind that admit gravitational duals.
-If we make the two shells out of entangled matter we can produce the shells in the thermofield double state for some temperature”. \end{quote}

-Would there really be a hidden little wormhole connecting the shells?
+Yet Susskind and Zhao know, “The operations we’ve described would be very hard, if not impossible, for real black holes, but we can imagine laboratory settings where similar things may be possible.
+Suppose that in our lab, we have two non-interacting large shells of matter, each of which has been engineered by condensed matter physicists to support conformal field theories of the kind that admit gravitational duals.
+If we make the two shells out of entangled matter, we can produce the shells in the thermofield double state for some temperature” \cite{Susskind}.
+Would there be a hidden little wormhole connecting the shells?
 Assuming a model in which the entire laboratory is embedded in a world that satisfies ER=EPR, then in this model laboratory, there would be such a wormhole.
 But we are not yet speaking of our real world - I will discuss this matter further in section \ref{8}.

-To confirm that there is a hidden wormhole, Alice and Bob can merge themselves with the matter forming the shells and eventually be scrambled into the CFT thermal state - I will discuss scrambling in section \ref{1}.
-In the dual gravitational picture, they would each fall into their respective black holes, and if conditions were right, they would meet before being destroyed at the singularity; all this taking place in some space outside ordinary spacetime.
-Unfortunately, they would not be able to inform the exterior world that either the wormhole is real or that they successfully met.
+To confirm a hidden wormhole, Alice and Bob can merge themselves with the matter forming the shells and eventually be scrambled into the conformal field theory (CFT) thermal state - I will discuss scrambling in section \ref{1}.
+They would fall into their respective black holes in the dual gravitational picture.
+If conditions were right, they would meet before being destroyed at the singularity; all this takes place outside ordinary space.
+Unfortunately, they could not inform the exterior world that the wormhole was real or that they successfully met.
 However, quantum teleportation allows Alice and Bob to confirm the existence of the wormhole without jumping in.
 Alice may convince Tom to jump into the wormhole, which she and Bob can render traversable by introducing a temporary coupling.
-When Tom emerges out of the degrees of freedom of Bob’s shell, he will recall everything he encountered and can confirm that he really did traverse the wormhole \cite{Maldacena2}.
+When Tom emerges out of the degrees of freedom of Bob’s shell, he will recall everything he encountered and can confirm that he did traverse the wormhole \cite{Maldacena2}.